-The paper is organized as follows.
-Section II discusses related work on construction sets in education and graphical approaches for information assurance courses.
-In section III, we present our efforts to explore suitable representations of security protocols using real Lego toys, which help us design the 3D digital Legos.
-Section IV describes our approach to 3D digital Lego generation for visualizing security protocols.
-Section V presents the integrated system as a user-friendly demonstration and experiment environment.
-We describe our evaluation processes and results in section VI and provide a discussion on our approach in section VII.
-Finally, section VIII discusses future extensions and concludes the paper.
+describes our approach to 3D digital Lego generation for visualizing security protocols.
+Section 5 presents the integrated system as a user-friendly demonstration and experiment environment.
+We describe our evaluation processes and results in Section 6 and provide a discussion on our approach in Section 7.
+Finally, Section 8 discusses future extensions and concludes the paper.